arangodb-managed/terraform-provider-oasis/examples/data-sources/oasis_backup/README.md

 # Example: Backup Data Source

-This example shows how to use the Terraform Oasis provider to manage Audit Log Data Source in Oasis.
+This example shows how to use the Terraform Oasis provider to manage Backup Data Source in Oasis.

 ## Prerequisites